Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

   - Each branch represents a decision.
   - Each leaf node represents the outcome or prediction.

-- What is a classification?
+- What is classification?

-  For example, the simplest and most straightforward classification model we know is **logistic regression**.
+  Classification is the task of predicting a categorical label (class) based on input features.
+  A typical example is predicting whether an email is *spam* or *not spam*.

+  One of the most basic classification models is **logistic regression**, which calculates the probability of belonging to a particular class.

-- When **logistic regression** works best?
+- When does logistic regression work best?

-  Under the condition that the classes are well separated in the feature space.
+  Logistic regression works best when the classes are **linearly separable** in the feature space.
+  That is, a straight line (or hyperplane) can separate the categories effectively.

 ## Key Concepts